future-proof-iot/RIOT/README.md

 We plan to use this base, purposely designed to be extensible above the libraries providing OSCORE and COSE support, to implement and integrate complementary upcoming secure IoT protocols such as EDHOC ([Ephemeral Diffie-Hellman Over COSE](https://tools.ietf.org/html/draft-ietf-lake-edhoc)) which build upon OSCORE and COSE.

-Furthermore, we use this platform to benchmark and compare different secure IoT protocols stacks, for example as decribed in our [other publication on this topic](https://arxiv.org/pdf/2011.12035.pdf) comparatively evaluating DTLS1.3.
+Furthermore, we use this platform to benchmark and compare different secure IoT protocols stacks, for example as described in our [other publication on this topic](https://arxiv.org/pdf/2011.12035.pdf) comparatively evaluating DTLS1.3.

 ## Low-power Virtual Machines using rBPF